pivotal/docs-tap/getting-started/spring-apps/use-spring-cloud-gateway-kubernetes.hbs.md

 The open source library is a foundational component of VMware Spring Cloud Gateway for Kubernetes and Spring Cloud Gateway for VMware Tanzu Application Service commercial offerings with commercial-only capabilities and platform-integrated operator experiences.
-You can use the open source and commercial offerings as a reverse proxy with additional API Gateway functions to handle request and response to upstream application services.
+You can use the open source and commercial offerings as a reverse proxy with extra API Gateway functions to handle request and response to upstream application services.

 Spring Cloud Gateway for Kubernetes is included with Tanzu Application Platform v1.5 and later.